kostya/redis-reconnect/README.md

 # redis-reconnect

 Redis client with autoreconnection for slow clients (wrapper for stefanwille/crystal-redis).
-Very hacky.
+Used as part of [redisoid](https://github.com/kostya/redisoid) shard.

 ## Installation